Apple Books UK

 Deidre stroked her chin, considering, then clapped her hands.
 “I’ve got it.
 Black corset, leather pants, and five-inch platform boots.
 You’re going to be a dominatrix.
 Snap your flogger around a little, maybe give the groom a good spanking.”

-Spank the groom?
-Carolina hadn’t thought of the act she’d be required to put on.
-She’d only imagined the look on Mark Benedict’s face when—if—he recognized.
+Carolina hadn’t thought about the show she’d be required to put on.
+She’d only imagined the look on Mark Gregory’s face when—if—he recognized her.
 And if he didn’t, she’d at least be able to observe the kind of man he’d turned into.
 That would certainly be no hardship on the eyes.

 “A dominatrix?
 Is that what he asked for?”